 However, they are also equipped to validate transactions extremely quickly – as we’re about to explain.

-The two key types of rollup: Optimistic rollups vs Zero-knowledge rollups
+Ok, onto the two main types of rollup: zk rollups vs optimistic rollups

-Both Optimistic and Zero-knowledge rollups are designed to verify transactions at lightning speed, but they do so in markedly different ways.
+Ok, now we’ve cleared that up, let’s drill down deep.
+Both Optimistic and ZK rollup projects are designed to verify transactions at lightning speed, but they do so in markedly different ways.

 How do Optimistic rollups work?